chuyexe/acnhpoker/README.md

    * Added a lotta stuff, check the releases for a full update.

 * 1.2
-   * New material design + Diy recipie additions
+   * New material design + DIY recipe additions

 ## Contributing